Scared Of Buying Stocks Near Record Highs? This Could Be the Answer

 Covered calls can be a way to reduce the anxiety of owning stocks, reduce risk, and generate immediate income.
 To establish a covered call position, you need to own at least 100 shares of a stock.
 Then, you sell one call option contract against those shares.
 Each call option will be for 100 shares, so the strategy has to involve multiples of 100 shares.
 You could sell two calls if you own 200 shares, for example.

 Call buyers have the right, but not the obligation, to buy the stock at a predetermined price (strike price) for a predetermined amount of time.
 Call sellers have the obligation to deliver the shares during the life of the options contract.
 Covered call sellers already own the stock they might have to deliver, so the risks are limited.

 How It Works

-Theories behind options strategies can be confusing, so I’d like to use a real-world example.
-So let’s look at a trade I made recently within my Maximum Income service back in November.
+Theories behind options strategies can be confusing, so let’s use a real-world example by taking a look at a trade I made within my Maximum Income service back in September 2019.
 (Note: Prices will be different today; this is not an actionable trade recommendation.)

-Back in November, Telecom giant AT&T (NYSE: T) was trading around $37.75.
+Back then, Telecom giant AT&T (NYSE: T) was trading around $37.75.
 I recommended buying 100 shares of T and then selling one T Jan-17 $36 Call for every 100 shares of T you purchased.
-That’s a call option on T with a strike price of $36 that expires on January 17, 2020.
+That’s a call option on T with a strike price of $36 that expired on January 17, 2020.

 The initial cost to enter the position was $3,775 ($37.75 x 100).